 Mr. Mockler is a former advisory member for the Department of Foreign Affairs’ Trade Opportunities Strategy.
 He has given his time to many organizations within his community.
 He was the founder and president of the St. Leonard Cross-Country Skiing Club, was a member of the Groupe focus du Nord-Ouest of the University of Moncton, a member of the Center for International Business Studies of the University of Moncton and the University of New Brunswick, a member of the first Economic Development Commission for the region of St. Leonard, the treasurer of the local hunting and fishing association, a member of the board of directors of the Credit Union, and the president of the District 32 Homogeneous School Board.

 Mr. Mockler was recognized for his exceptional contribution during the 1998 ice storm by the towns of Saint-Hyacinthe and Beloeil in Quebec.
 Since February 23, 2002, the Saint-Louis-Maillet Foundation of the University of Moncton (Edmundston Campus) awards the annual Percy-Mockler Scholarship in his honour.
 In May 2005, he received a Canadian Red Cross citation for his involvement during the tsunami crisis in Asia.
+In May 2005, the Canadian Cancer Society also gave him a certificate of recognition for his outstanding contribution to the cause.
 That same year, he was recognized as alumnus of the year from the Faculty of Administration of the University of Moncton (Moncton Campus).
 On the National Day of Romania in December 2005, Mr. Mockler was made a member of the Order of Great Friends of Romania.